mlehotay/ier/IER/IER-art.md

 ## **Constraint, Meaning, and Attractors in Unified Experiential Fields**

-**Informational Experiential Realism (IER v10.5)** *Derived Explanatory Article — Non-Normative*
+**Informational Experiential Realism (IER v10.8)** *Tier-4 Explanatory Article — Non-Normative*

 ---

 ## **Abstract**

-Art and beauty are often treated as peripheral or exceptional phenomena in theories of mind, explained through representation, value judgment, or cultural convention.
-Under **Informational Experiential Realism (IER)**, art occupies a central explanatory position: it lies at the boundary between **intrinsic constraint, meaning, and shared experiential worlds**.
+Art and beauty are often treated as peripheral phenomena, explained through representation, value judgment, or cultural convention.
+Under **Informational Experiential Realism (IER v10.8)**, art is structurally central because it operates at the interface of **intrinsic constraint**, **meaning**, and **cross-system coordination of experiential organization**.

 This article develops an IER-consistent account of art and beauty as **constraint-shaping structures** that modulate the organization of **Unified Experiential Fields (UEFs)**.
-Art is neither a primitive experiential category nor a property of objects.
+Art is neither a primitive experiential category nor a mind-independent property of objects.
 Instead, it functions as an **internal or external attractor** that reorganizes intrinsic constraint, alters coherence, and reshapes resolution pathways.
-Beauty is identified as the felt signature of **unusually coherent intrinsic constraint**.
+Beauty is identified as the felt signature of **unusually coherent intrinsic constraint** within a UEF.

-The account introduces no new primitives, norms, or phenomenological axioms.
-All claims are strictly derived from the IER v10.5 specification.
+No new primitives, norms, diagnostics, or epistemic authorities are introduced.
+All claims are strictly derived from the Tier-1 IER v10.8 account of UEFs, intrinsic constraint, participation modulation, structural privacy, and epistemic non-authority.

 ---